richmedina/vot-dev/README.md

 ```
 calculateVOT(wav, TextGrid)
 ```
-The positinal arguments for this function are: `wav` and `TextGrid`, the two files that will be processed.
+The positional arguments for this function are: `wav` and `TextGrid`, the two files that will be processed.
 See below for more information on the optional arguments.

 ***It is recommended that new users first try the single-pair processing on a couple of data to identify the desired parameters for your corpus, before proceeding to process the entire corpus.
 Depending on the corpus size, the program may take a long time to process all of the data.
 Single-pair processing will take less time, allowing the user to make re-adjustments to the parameters quickly, in order to find the desired settings.*